angela-bonato/RayTracingCourse/README.md

 ## Gallery

 Some examples of what can be done with our code are shown below.
-All the txt scene description are in the `examples` directory.
+All the txt scene description are in the `examples/` directory.

 <div style="text-align: center;">
 <table style="margin: 0px auto;">